- Gas hob with grill

 The nearest train station is Bodmin Parkway, 20 miles west of us.
 Public transport from Bodmin to here is slow and complicated, so it is recommended that you hire a car.

 If you want to use public transport, it is easier to leave the train or coach at Exeter.

 From Exeter you can take a coach to Launceston, and from there another to Davidstow Church which is walking distance from the site.

 Flights to Newquay

-There are flights to Newquay from London Gatwick and Manchester all year round, and London Southend, Birmingham, Edinburgh, Liverpool, Newcastle and Belfast during the summer months.
+There are flights to Newquay from various UK and European cities.
 Car hire is available at Newquay Airport, which is approximately 25 miles from the site.